 On September 15, 2022, we entered into a definitive agreement under which we intend to acquire Figma, Inc. ("Figma") for approximately \$20 billion, comprised of approximately half cash and half stock, subject to customary purchase price adjustments.
 Approximately 6 million additional restricted stock units will be granted to Figma's Chief Executive Officer and employees that will vest over four years subsequent to closing.
-The transaction is subject to regulatory approvals and customary closing conditions, and is expected to close in 2023.
+We continue to work toward closing the transaction, subject to obtaining regulatory approvals and satisfying customary closing conditions.
 We will be required to pay Figma a reverse termination fee of \$1 billion if the transaction fails to receive regulatory clearance, assuming all other closing conditions have been satisfied or waived, or if it fails to close within 18 months from September 15, 2022.
 We expect to finance the cash portion of the consideration using cash on hand and debt instruments.
 While the transaction is pending, at a minimum we expect to maintain share repurchases sufficient to offset the dilution of equity issuances to our employees.